Quantum algorithms for equational reasoning: Results

-\emph{Counting problem.} Let us consider the rewriting system $S_A$, which replaces an arbitrary character at any position with any other character.
-This system is capable of generating all the possible strings over the alphabet.
+which replaces an arbitrary character at any position with any other character. $S_A$ is thus capable of generating all the possible strings over the alphabet.
 Consequently, we can construct a uniform superposition over all such strings in the Hilbert space as an orbit state for $S_A$, i.e.,

 where $\omega_1$ is an arbitrary input string.
-In this special case, the function $F$ reduces to
+In this special case, the function $F=|\langle X_{S_A,\omega_1} \ket{X_{S_2,\omega_2}}|^2$ reduces to

 which allows us to estimate the number of strings connected to $\omega_2$ under the action of $S_2$, thus solving the counting problem.
 Importantly, the uniform superposition state $\ket{All}$ can be efficiently implemented on digital quantum computers using Hadamard gates as commonly done in most quantum algorithms~\cite{nielsen_chuang}.